36 Tips for Writing Just About Anything

 Writing well takes years of study, practice, and experience.
 It requires diligence and attention to detail, study and dedication to the craft.
 Each project has a unique set of requirements and different types of writing have different rules.

-For example, when we’re writing fiction, we have one set of concerns (character, plot, and theme, to name a few) and when we’re writing poetry, we have en entirely different set of issues to deal with.
+For example, when we’re writing fiction, we have one set of concerns (character, plot, and setting, to name a few), and when we’re writing poetry, we have en entirely different set of issues to deal with.

 Basically, writers have to keep a lot of balls in the air.
-It becomes more natural with practice, but there are myriad of elements to deal with in any given project.
+It becomes more natural with practice, but there is a myriad of elements to deal with in any given project.

 Tips for Writing